Epyc: Fifth generation Epyc (Grado, Turin and Turin Dense)

+Both of these processor series will be socket-compatible with the SP5 socket used by Genoa and Bergamo.
+Epyc 9005 series were launched on October 10, 2024, at AMD's Advancing AI event 2024.

+In May 2025, AMD announced the Epyc 4005 series of processors, codenamed Grado.
+They are based on the Zen 5 microarchitecture and support up to 16 cores.
+Unlike the 9005 series, these processors are Socket AM5 compatible.

 Embedded

 First generation Epyc (Snowy Owl)

-In February 2018, AMD also announced the EPYC 3000 series of embedded Zen CPUs.
+In February 2018, AMD also announced the Epyc 3000 series of embedded Zen CPUs.

+Later embedded models

+Starting with Zen 2, the embedded option simply shares the same name as the socket equivalent, hence the EPYC Embedded 7002, 7003, 8004, 9004, and 9005 series.

 Chinese variants

-A variant created for the Chinese server market by an AMD–Chinese joint venture is the Hygon Dhyana system on a chip.
+A variant created for the Chinese server market by Hygon Information Technology is the Hygon Dhyana system on a chip.
 It is noted to be a variant of the AMD Epyc, and is so similar that "there is little to no differentiation between the chips".
 It has been noted that there is "less than 200 lines of new kernel code" for Linux kernel support, and that the Dhyana is "mostly a re-branded Zen CPU for the Chinese server market".
-Later Benchmarks showed that certain floating point instructions are performing worse and AES is disabled, probably to comply with US export restrictions.
-Cryptography extensions are replaced by Chinese variants.
+Later benchmarks showed that certain floating point instructions are performing worse, probably to comply with US export restrictions.
+AES and other western cryptography algorithms are replaced by Chinese variants throughout the design.